mesosphere/marathon/docs/docs/application-basics.md

 }
 ```

-Above means: before executing the `cmd`, download the resource `https://example.com/app/cool-script.sh` (via Mesos) and make it available in the apps sandbox.
-You can check that through visiting the Mesos UI and click into a Mesos worker node's sandbox where you'll find `cool-script.sh`.
+What the example above does: before executing the `cmd`, download the resource `https://example.com/app/cool-script.sh` (via Mesos) and make it available in the application task's sandbox.
+You can check that these have been downloaded by visiting the Mesos UI and clicking into a Mesos worker node's sandbox where you should now find `cool-script.sh`.

-Note that as of Mesos v0.22 and above the executor code has changed and `cmd` should be: `chmod u+x cool-script.sh && ./cool-script.sh`.
+Note that as of Mesos v0.22 and above the fetcher code now does not make downloaded files executable by default, so `cmd` should be: `chmod u+x cool-script.sh && ./cool-script.sh`.

 As already mentioned above, Marathon also [knows how to handle](https://github.com/mesosphere/marathon/blob/master/src/main/scala/mesosphere/mesos/TaskBuilder.scala) application resources that reside in archives.
-Currently, Marathon will (through Mesos and before executing the `cmd`) first attempt to unpack/extract resources with the following file extensions:
+Currently, Marathon will (via Mesos and before executing the `cmd`) first attempt to unpack/extract resources with the following file extensions:

 * `.tgz`
 * `.tar.gz`